mievenfall/mievenfall/README.md

 - 😄 Pronouns: she/her
-- 📓 I'm currently a CS student at Cal Poly Pomona
+- 📓 I'm a new-grad at Cal Poly Pomona with a BS in Computer Science and minor in Data Science
-- 💻 I'm working part-time as a Data Engineer
 - 🌱 I’m currently learning on Machine Learning
 - 🎮 I love exploring new games
 - ☕ I'm a coffee lover!